Blosc/c-blosc/COMPILING_WITH_WHEELS.rst

     Installing collected packages: blosc
     Successfully installed blosc-1.10.0

 - Make the compiler available.
 Its typical installation location uses to be `C:\\Program files (x86)\\Microsoft Visual Studio`, so change your current directory there.
-Then, to set up the build architecture environment you can open a command prompt window in the `VC\\Auxiliary\\Build` subdirectory and execute `vcvarsall.bat x64` if your achitecture is 64 bits or `vcvarsall.bat x86` if it is 32 bits.
+Then, to set up the build architecture environment you can open a command prompt window in the `VC\\Auxiliary\\Build` subdirectory and execute `vcvarsall.bat x64` if your architecture is 64 bits or `vcvarsall.bat x86` if it is 32 bits.

 - You will need to know the path where the Blosc wheel has installed its files.
 For this we will use the `dir /s` command (but you can use your preferred location method):